 - Have your store process orders in Euros.

-- Use the Recharge Checkout on Shopify or the Recharge Checkout on BigCommerce
+- Use the Recharge Checkout on Shopify, Recharge Checkout on BigCommerce, or the BigCommerce Checkout Integration.

 SEPA Direct Debit